shahabmohammadi/Portfolio.Django.LinkShortner/README.md

 ## Installation

-Before starting installation make sure you are installing project dependencies in your virtual environment nut in system main python.
+Before starting installation make sure you are installing project dependencies in your virtual environment not in system main python.

 1. Clone the repo
 1. Open the repo directory in a new linux terminal or windows command-line